SlzAnd/online-shop-project/README.md

 The integration with AWS S3 for image storage and retrieval is also in place, ensuring efficient image management within the online shop.
-#### Each product has his own folder where stored images for this product:
+#### Each product has its folder where stored images for this product are:
 <img src="imgs/s3-folders.png">

 --------------------------------------------------------------------------------------------------